LenaKlay/gd_project_2/README.md

 3) `Illustrations` contains important illustrations, usually improved with Inkscape.

 4) `Migale` contains the code to run the heaviest simulations on the cluster Migale (INRAE, doi: 10.15454/1.5572390655343293E12) as well as some outputs of previous simulations.

-5) `Mathematica` contains a mathematica file with mathematical analyses.